Stadler Citylink: Saarbrücken (future)

 In January 2022, Saarländischer Verkehrsverbund (SaarVV), the operator of the Saarbahn network in Saarbrücken, announced that they had ordered Stadler Citylinks for their network as part of the VDV tram-train consortium.

 Hungary

 Szeged

-The Hungarian State Railways MÁV-Start ordered 12 trains for the Tram-train line between Szeged and Hódmezővásárhely.
-The first Citylink (as Hungarian Class 406 001) was delivered in January of 2021, and the testing of the 3-car units began in early March on the freshly rebuilt line between the two cities.
-The Tram-train service was opened in the end of November of 2021.
+The Hungarian State Railways MÁV-group ordered 12 trains for the Tram-train line between Szeged and Hódmezővásárhely.
+The first Citylink (as Hungarian Class 406 001) was delivered in January 2021, and the testing of the 3-car units began in early March on the freshly rebuilt line between the two cities.
+The Tram-train service was opened in the end of November 2021.

 Mexico

 Puebla

-Two Stadler Citylinks were delivered to the state government in Puebla, Mexico for local operations in 2015.
+Two Stadler Citylinks were delivered to the state government in Puebla, Mexico for the Puebla–Cholula Tourist Train in 2015.
 These are fitted with a diesel engine only, due to a lack of railway electrification in the region, and a revised front end crash structure compared to European models.
 These were the first tram-trains to be delivered anywhere in the Americas.
+The operation of the tram line began in January 2017 and ended in December 2021 due to financial reasons.